ttu/json-flatfile-datastore/README.md

 * No relations.
 No indexes.
 No bells.
 No whistles.
 Just basics
 * Works with dynamic and typed data
 * Synchronous and asynchronous methods
+* Data is stored in JSON file.
+It is easy to initialize and easy to edit
 * [.NET Standard 1.4](https://github.com/dotnet/standard/blob/master/docs/versions.md)
   * .NET Core 1.0 ->
   * .NET 4.6.1 ->